replicatedhq/troubleshoot.sh/docs/source/collect/certificates.md

 ## Included resources

 When this collector is executed, it includes the following file in a support bundle.
-All certificate metadata collected will be stored in this file as a JSON array of objects.
-Each object in the array will contain a `source` object containing the source of the certificate that the metadata was extracted from.
+All certificate metadata collected is stored in this file as a JSON array of objects.
+Each object in the array contains a `source` object containing the source of the certificate where the metadata was extracted.

 ### `/certificates/certificates.json`